Why Humans Feel Awestruck and Find Things Amazing

 We are even struck with awe when we discover overwhelmingly unexpected results while researching something new.

 I'm sure you've had the experience of staring up at the night sky and observing all the stars.
 Have you felt that euphoric feeling of awe as you thought about the vastness of the Universe?
+This sometimes brings a feeling a pleasure to the senses.

 Does Everyone Feel Awe at Times?